ethereum/fe/docs/src/spec/functions/context.md

 | Storage Writing & read `Context`  | Writing to contract storage and read from `Context`                                                                                                                             | `foo(mut self, ctx: Context)`     | payable or nonpayable |
 | Storage Writing & write `Context` | Writing to contract storage and `Context`                                                                                                                                       | `foo(mut self, ctx: mut Context)` | payable or nonpayable |

-This means Fe has nine different categories that can be derived from the function signatures that map to four different ABI types.
+This means Fe has nine different categories of function that can be derived from the function signatures that map to four different ABI types.

 ## Examples